 Babai valley is a pristine valley characterized by rich biodiversity with wooded grassland and riverine forest.
 Babai valley is extended from Parewa Odar to Chepang Bridge which was added to the park in 1984.
 The translocated One-horned rhinoceros from Chitwan National Park were introduced to Babi valley.

 Babai valley was the habitat of local people and was shifted to create Bardia National Park.
 Around 1500 households residing at Babai Valley were shifted and vacated to nurture vegetation and wildlife.
-The contribution of locals of Babai Valley is highly appreciable to promote Bardia National Park and conservation of nature.
+The contribution of the locals of Babai Valley is highly appreciable to promoting Bardia National Park and the conservation of nature.

 Flora and Fauna of Bardia National Park

-Bardia National Park offers vast wilderness and diversity of wildlife, vegetation, and balance of the ecosystem.
+Bardia National Park offers vast wilderness and a diversity of wildlife, vegetation, and a balance of the ecosystem.
 70% of forests are covered with sal trees, a mixture of grassland and riverine forest.
 The East part of Bardia National Park provides luxurious forests as a good habitat and corridor for several wildlife species.
-Karnali river and Babai river flowing through Bardia National Park is the home of the endangered gharial crocodile, marsh mugger, and Gangetic dolphin.
-The riverine forest along the shore is the prime habitat for birds like herons, egrets, black-necked stork, little pratincole.
+Karnali river and Babai river flowing through Bardia National Park are the home of the endangered gharial crocodile, marsh mugger, and Gangetic dolphin.
+The riverine forest along the shore is the prime habitat for birds like herons, egrets, black-necked storks, and little pratincole.

 Best Season for Bardia National Park Jungle Safari

 Usually, Bardia National Park faces three distinct seasons: winter, summer, and monsoon.